emagiz/emdocs/mds/microlearning/advanced-create-your-transformations-edi-2-xml.md

 ### 3.6 File type best practise

 - In the event you receive an EDI, don't create any file to string alike transformation.
 Directly transform the file from EDI to XML

+### 3.7 Transformations

+Once the system definitions are ready, you can use the regular transformation tooling of eMagiz to map definitions from data models to system definitions.
+In some cases you need multiple namespaces that need to be created for EDI messages - please refer to the microlearning in this same module.

 ##### Practice